CMakePP/CMinx/paper.md

 a collaborative effort of the U.S. Department of Energy Office of Science and the National Nuclear Security Administration.

-The authors would also like to acknowledge GitHub users dschiller, ni-dschiller,  ni-fgenois, peanutfun, and zachcran for sdiscussions, bug-reports, and bug-fixes.
+The authors would also like to acknowledge GitHub users dschiller, ni-dschiller, ni-fgenois, peanutfun, robertodr, and zachcran for suggestions, discussions, bug-reports, and bug-fixes.

 # References